robrix/Postmodern-Programming/Postmodern Programming.md

 Declarative code can use more memory than the imperative code you might have written—but it can also use less.
 Once again, the increase in context could be leveraged to allow you to optimize for space as well as time.

+Declarative code can be less familiar than the imperative code you might have written.
+Only time and practice will fix this one.

-The key point here is that declarative programming techniques will not solve these problems for you; they may in fact require you to solve them for your API’s clients rather than them solving them for themselves, which can put more burden on you!
+No declarative programming techniques will solve these problems for you; they may in fact require you to solve them for your API’s clients, where before they might have been your clients’ problem.
+This is a responsibility, but it’s also an opportunity, as is so often the case: API design is not a very common expertise in the market.

-Further, there may well be problems that don’t lend themselves to a declarative solution.
-Even if the problem does, your solution may not allow some particular bit of flexibility that some particular client requires.
+There may also be problems that don’t lend themselves to a declarative solution.
+Even if a particular problem does, your particular solution may not allow for some particular functionality or flexibility that some particular client requires.
 Every abstraction reduces the potential computation that can be done with it by some small amount; unless your abstraction is a Turing-complete language, it will necessarily reduce the flexibility of its clients to some degree.
-This is fine; this is, in fact the point.
-When you can do everything, doing anything at all requires a lot of time and effort—and that’s what we’re here for.
+This is fine; this is, in fact, the point.
+When you can do everything, doing anything at all requires a lot of time and effort—and really, that’s what we’re here for.

 ## Epilogue: Abstraction in the Abstract

 There is a proverb about a man who points at the moon, and says “There is the moon.”
 We do not think he is referring to his finger, and so the lesson is: “Do not mistake the pointing finger for the moon.”

 Really, his finger is a symbol, a stand-in, to avoid his having to take you to the moon and smack you over the head with it before you get the point.
 The moon is a concrete thing; his finger, and indeed the word “moon,” are abstractions.
 We can be even more abstract: other worlds have moons, too. _The_ moon is really just _a_ moon.
 This is my moon; there are many like it, but this one is mine.

+(Why are we uncomfortable using articles and pronouns in method names?)

 To abstract is to identify an idea, a concept, as a unique thing which can be reasoned and acted upon in isolation.
 It is to give it a name; to define that name with that concept.
 This is equally true in language and in code.